Reference for ultralytics/engine/results.py

 - The file will contain one line per detection or classification with the following structure:

-- For detections: `class confidence x_center y_center width height`
+class confidence x_center y_center width height

-- For classifications: `confidence class_name`
+- For classifications:

 - For masks and keypoints, the specific formats will vary accordingly.